This plan looks at developing your player's ability to return the first serve of their opponent.

 By progressing through the drills your players will learn to adjust the length of their backswing so they are able to execute a compact swing while under pressure.
 This is important because a regular backswing is not effective against fast first serves or while playing on fast surfaces such as grass.Grip selection for particular shots

 There is not one perfect grip for tennis so players have to be flexible with the way they handle the racquet.
-Knowing the advantages of different grips will help your player to pick the correct one to ensure they hit a successful shot.On-court coaching is now fully legal, technology continues to advance, and the ATP calendar evolves.
-Here's what tennis coaches need to know for 2026.
+Knowing the advantages of different grips will help your player to pick the correct one to ensure they hit a successful shot.The slice backhand is experiencing a renaissance in modern tennis, valued for its ability to change pace, create approach opportunities, and neutralise powerful opponents.
+This guide breaks down the technique, tactical applications, and training progressions coaches need to develop this essential shot at every level.